FredHutch/diy-cromwell-server/README.md

 Currently, to run your own Cromwell server you'll need to know how to connect to `rhino` at the Fred Hutch.
 While [Amy has a basic R package](https://github.com/FredHutch/fh.wdlR) for interacting with Cromwell via R, you may likely want to learn how to see what is happening via the `rhinos` so you'll want to read over at [SciWiki](https://sciwiki.fredhutch.org/) in the Scientific Computing section about Access Methods, and Technologies.
 If you have never used the local cluster (`rhino`/`gizmo`), you may need to file a ticket by emailing fredhutch email `scicomp` and requesting your account be set up.
 To do this you'll need to specify which PI you are sponsored by/work for.

 ### Database Setup
-These instructions let you stand up a Cromwell server with the default maximum wall time on our HPC cluster, which is 3 days.
-If you have workflows that run longer than that or you want to be able to get metadata for or restart jobs even after the server goes down, you'll want an external database.
-We have found as well that by using a MySQL database for your Cromwell server, it will run faster than a file based database and be better able to handle simultaneous workflows while also making all the metadata available to you during and after the run.
+These instructions let you stand up a Cromwell server for 7 days at a time.
+If you have workflows that run longer than that or you want to be able to get metadata for or restart jobs even after the server goes down, you'll want an external database to keep track of your progress even if your server goes down (for whatever reason).
+It also will allow your future workflows to use cached copies of data when the exact task has already been done (and recorded in the database).
+We have found as well that by using a MySQL database for your Cromwell server, it will run faster and be better able to handle simultaneous workflows while also making all the metadata available to you during and after the run.

 We currently suggest you go to [DB4Sci](https://mydb.fredhutch.org/login) and see the Wiki entry for DB4Sci [here](https://sciwiki.fredhutch.org/scicomputing/store_databases/#db4sci--previously-mydb).
 There, you will login using Fred Hutch credentials, choose `Create DB Container`, and choose the MariaDB option.
 The default database container values are typically fine, but do save the `DB/Container Name`, `DB Username` and `DB Password` as you will need them for the  configuration step.
 Once you click submit, a confirmation screen will appear (hopefully), and you'll need to note which `Port` is specified.
 This is a 5 digit number currently.